Information about a licence or certificate in swimming pool building. Use the menu on this page to find what you need.

 OR

-OR - Completion of a Licence Skills Assessment conducted by the Building Industry Skills Centre and a minimum of four years acceptable practical experience if you started or completed both the assessment and experience prior to 29 March 2010.
+• A Licence Skills Assessment formerly conducted by the Building Industry Skills Centre and a minimum of four years acceptable practical experience if you started or completed both the assessment and experience prior to 29 March 2010.

 You do not need to show your qualifications if:

-- You have held an endorsed contractor licence or qualified supervisor certificate in the last five years in swimming pool building that had restrictions or conditions.
+• you have held an endorsed contractor licence or qualified supervisor certificate in the last five years in swimming pool building that had restrictions or conditions (not including the endorsements listed above).
 We will assess your application and reissue you a licence or certificate that reflects the scope of work that your licence or certificate covered.
 This may include some conditions or restrictions.

-This information is for individuals.
-See information for companies and partnerships.
+This information is for individual applications.
+See information for company and partnership licences.

 What you need